Derivation of the fourth-order DLSS equation with nonlinear mobility via chemical reactions

-{\fnsymbol{footnote}} \footnotetext{\emph{Acknowledgement:} The authors thank Daniel Matthes and Herbert Spohn for discussions on properties of the DLSS equation and its derivation.\ If $ \rho \in \rmL^\infty([0,T]{\times} \bbT) $, then we always have $ j \in \rmL^2([0,T]{\times} \bbT)$. \end{manualresult} The well-posedness of the term on the right-hand side is ensured by finiteness of the relaxed slope~$\cS_{\alpha}$ for variational solutions and a posteriori for the identified weak solutions demanding to satisfy the energy dissipation balance, that is
+If $ \rho \in \rmL^\infty([0,T]{\times} \bbT) $, then we always have $ j \in \rmL^2([0,T]{\times} \bbT)$. \end{manualresult} The well-posedness of the term on the right-hand side is ensured by finiteness of the relaxed slope~$\cS_{\alpha}$ for variational solutions and a posteriori for the identified weak solutions demanding to satisfy the energy dissipation balance, that is

+{The three cases in~\eqref{eq:CR.AddiCond} correspond to different dynamical regimes.
+The case~\eqref{eq:CR.AddiCond.a} covers the classical DLSS case $\alpha=1$ without further assumptions, here we expect bounded positive solutions for any positive time $t>0$.
+The case~\eqref{eq:CR.AddiCond.b} covers the range $\alpha\in{]0,2]}$ with bounded solutions, corresponding to the fast-diffusion and moderate-mobility regimes.
+The case~\eqref{eq:CR.AddiCond.c} requires solutions that are bounded and, in addition, strictly positive.
+While this assumption is crucial for our existence analysis, we do not expect it to be essential in general.
+Indeed, the compactly supported profiles observed numerically (see Figure \ref{fig:SelfSimi}) are incompatible with this assumption.
+In this regime, the identification of EDB solution as weak solution remains an open problem.}

+{The fact that three cases must be distinguished stems from the qualitatively different behavior of the dissipation functional $\cal{D}_\alpha$ for the various parameters $\alpha>0$.
+The primal dissipation density $R(\rho,j):=j^2/(2\rho^\alpha)$ is jointly convex in $(\rho,j)$ if and only if $\alpha\in(0,1]$.
+For $\alpha>1$ the lack of joint convexity of $R$ is the key obstruction to proving the chain-rule inequality for general EDI solutions: the convexity argument that works for quadratic (classical) gradient flows is not available.
+The additional conditions~\eqref{eq:CR.AddiCond.b}--\eqref{eq:CR.AddiCond.c} compensate for this by ensuring the integrability and uniform positivity needed for a direct computation.
+Similarly, the slope $\cS_\alpha$ is jointly convex (via formula~\eqref{eq:RelaxedSlope.c}) for $\alpha\in[3/2,2]$, but not outside this range, as the coefficient $\frac{2\alpha-3}{3}$ changes sign at $\alpha=3/2$.}

+{The uniqueness of EDB and weak solutions to~\eqref{eq:DLSS:alpha} is not established in this work and is largely open.
+For $\alpha=1$, uniqueness of positive smooth weak solutions is known \cite{JuengelMatthes2008}, but more delicate for data with vanishing density~\cite{Fischer-uniqueness}.
+For $\alpha\ne1$, the equation is new and uniqueness is entirely open.
+The standard De~Giorgi-type argument for uniqueness of EDB solutions does not apply, since neither $\cR_\alpha$ nor $\cS_\alpha$ (via~\eqref{eq:RelaxedSlope.c}) are jointly convex in $(\rho,j)$ in a common regime for~$\alpha>0$.}